-"I Vierling Kersey,
+Vierling Kersey,

 Los Angeles Board of

 Education,

 Los Angeles, Calif.

 Dear Sir:

 I am writing you this letter

 in the interest of the education of the children of this

 district.

-As you are aware the peopie of Torrance some time ago
+As you are, aware the people of Torrance some time ago

 voted nearly two to one to

 withdraw from the Los Angeles School District.

 This was done in the belief

 their children were not receiving the education they deserve

 in view of the money they

-were paying fifrough school
+were paying through school

 taxes.

 I am a firm believer in a

 good education for every child,

 wherever he or she may live,

 and I sincerely hope that you,

 in your position with the Los

 Angeles school system, believe

 the same way.

 Here in Torrance, too many

 people complained that their

 children were not learning as

-they should, and that ther

-thildren were not learning as

 they should, and that there

 was practically no discipline

 in the schools.
 I know this to

 be true in my own son's case.

 In order that he might get

 the education I wanted him

 to have, I was forced to take

-him out of the Torranc
+him out of the Torrance

 schools and send him to another school outside the district.

-Your answer may be: "During the war It was a problem
+Your answer may be: "During the war it was a problem

 to get teachers and equipment

-to properly cars and know conditions were just as bad before the war.
+to get teachers and know conditions were just as bad before the war.
 My experience

-dates back to 1929 when my
+dutes back to 1929 when my

 daughter was a student in

-the schools of Torrance.

-I am aware these conditions

-may never have been called to

-your attention, or, undoubtedly, you would have investigated and rectified thems We

-could have 'had, in Torrance,

-schools as good as any in
+the schools as good as any in

-the Los Angeles school district.
+the -Los Angeles school district.
 But we did not and

 that is why the people voted

 to operate their own schools.

 Now another condition presents itself which you, as Superintendent of Schools, can

-prevent or stop,
+prevent or stop.

 Since it was decided by the

 people here to operate our

 own schools, someone in the

-Los Angeles school district.
+Los Angeles school system, it

+seems, has decided to retalate by moving buildings and

+equipment out of Torrance district.
 We are told more is to

 be moved before we take over

-the schools system you will make

-some attempt to stop what

-we be in the deucation of children outside the Los Angeles
+interested (and you shouldlep in the education of children outside the Los Angeles

-scho
+school system